How to file Minnesota’s annual report

 Minnesota doesn't call its yearly filing an "annual report."
 Instead, you submit an Annual Renewal, a brief snapshot that informs the Secretary of State that your company is still in operation.

 The form updates public records with your current principal office, registered agent, and key managers, ensuring legal notices and lenders can reach you.
+Your first renewal is due in the calendar year following the year you originally registered your entity, not in the year of formation.

 Who must file?